 Hero:

-Jack Stone, sixty years old movie writer
+Jack Stone, a sixty-year-old movie writer

 Location:

-UK countryside south of London on the farm called Sheepheaven (which btw is a really cool name isn't it?)
+UK countryside south of London on the farm called Sheepheaven (which btw is a really cool name, isn't it?)

-UK countryside south of London on the farm called Sheepheaven (which btw is a really cool name isn't it?)
+UK countryside south of London on the farm called Sheepheaven (which btw is a really cool name, isn't it?)

 Body

-count: 1
+count:

 Dames: